-Description: Thinning is be used for the purpose of maintenance.
-The schedule of reinforcement will become more intermittent once the client meets criteria specified for the target behaviors.
+Description: Thinning is to be used for the purpose of maintenance.
+The schedule of reinforcement will become more intermittent once the client meets the criteria specified for the target behaviors.
 This consequence strategy is an important tool in contingency management and token economy systems

 Description: A token economy will be used to increase wanted behaviors.
 A client will receive tokens when he/she displays desired behaviors and/or does not engage in inappropriate behaviors.
 The tokens can then be exchanged for a variety of reinforcers, depending on the client’s preferences.
 The number of tokens that are given to the client will gradually be reduced and then eliminated, as natural reinforcers for engaging in the target behaviors become strengthened

-Implementation: A token economy is usually implemented by the parent/guardian or Direct Interventionist, or can be used as a self-management tool by the adult client.
+Implementation: A token economy is usually implemented by the parent/guardian or Behavior Technician, or can be used as a self-management tool by the adult client.
 For example, a chart can be created showing the days of the week, the target behaviors, and the type of reinforcers to be earned.
 The client can self-monitor his/her own behavior and take part in selecting and delivering his/her own reinforcers and rewards.